Adelic line bundles on quasi-projective varieties: Positivity of the Deligne pairing

 \begin{proof} By Theorem \ref{metric}, the Deligne pairing of semipositive metrics is semipositive.
 The other parts of the proof are similar to that of Lemma \ref{pairing nef1}.
 We omit it here. \end{proof}

 Now we introduce the arithmetic counterpart of Lemma \ref{pairing effective1}.
 The situation is more or less included in the geometric case, except that there is an extra metric involved.

 Let $f:\CX\to \CY$ be a projective and flat morphism of projective arithmetic varieties of pure relative dimension $n$.
-Let $\CLL_1, \cdots, \CLL_{n}$ be hermitian line bundles over $\CX$ with integrable metrics.
-Let $\CDD$ be an arithmetic divisor over $\CX$, with an integrable Green's function, and $\CO(\CDD)$ be the hermitian line bundle associated to $\CDD$.
+Let $\CLL_1, \cdots, \CLL_{n}$ be hermitian line bundles on $\CX$ with integrable metrics.
+Let $\OCD$ be an arithmetic divisor on $\CX$, with an integrable Green function, and $\CO(\OCD)$ be the hermitian line bundle associated with $\OCD$.
 Let $\CV$ be a dense and open subvariety of $\CY$, and denote by $\CU\to \CV$ the base change of $\CX\to \CY$ by $\CV\to \CY$.
-Assume that $\CD|_\CU$ is the trivial divisor over $\CU$.
+Assume that $\CD|_\CU$ is the trivial divisor on $\CU$.
 As in the geometric case, we have a rational map

 and thus a rational section $s$ of $\pair{\CO(\CD),\CL_1,\cdots, \CL_n}$.
 Define our \emph{mixed Deligne pairing} by